Youth workers support young people to improve their health, education, training and employment opportunities.

 Pay for youth workers varies depending on experience, responsibilities and location.

-- New youth workers usually start on the minimum wage.
+- New youth workers usually earn between minimum wage and $49,000 a year.

 Many youth workers work part time.
 Some do part or all of their job as volunteers, or receive payment for expenses only.